csbernath/DataCommander/README.md

 Connection Form
 ---------------

-How to connect to a data source
+How to connect to a database
   1. Click Database\Connect menu item or press Ctrl+N.
   2. Click the New button.
   3. Enter the connection string paramateres of the new connection.
   4. Click Test button to test the connection.
   5. Click OK button to save the connection string.

-How to create a new file based data source
+How to create a new file based database
   1. Click Database\New menu item.
   2. Type the file name of the new database file (SQL Server Compact, SQLite).
   3. Click Save button.

-How to open a file based data source
+How to open a file based database
   1. Click Database\Open menu item or press Ctrl+O.
   2. Select the required file type (Access, Excel, MSI, SQLite, SQL Server Compact)
   3. Enter the file name.